Athwale/revolver-pin-combinator/README.md

 ```
 Depending on how many different pin/spring types you have in your pin file, the
 selected lock size and the speed of your computer, the calculation may take several
-hours and a lot of disk space.
+hours and a several GB of disk space.